bowmanr/scDNA/README.md

 Stay tuned for the following updates and things we are actively working on next:

+### Near term:

-\###Near term: 1.
-FCS export 2.
-Finalizing trajectory optimization 3.
+1. FCS export
+2. Finalizing trajectory optimization
-Finalizing cohort characterization 4.
-Creating your own TxDB tutorial
+3. Finalizing cohort characterization
+4. Creating your own TxDB tutorial

+### Ongoing investigation:

-\###Ongoing investigation: 1.
-Improved cell identification.
+1. Improved cell identification.
 2. A new filtering and normalization for protein data.
 3. Diagnostics on your assays.
-4. Improvements to the MDP and RL: 1.
-Introducing safe RL through risk-sensitivity 2.
-Introducing probabilistic states and actions
+4. Improvements to the MDP and RL:
+5. Introducing safe RL through risk-sensitivity
+6. Introducing probabilistic states and actions
-3. Improvements in performance by changing to a sparse representation 4.
+7. Improvements in performance by changing to a sparse representation
-Improved trajectory analysis and path finding.
+8. Improved trajectory analysis and path finding.
 1. longest pathway to mutation 2. free energy principle to find shortest path.
-5. improvements to MDP formalization for improved accuracy and efficiency.
-6.
+9.  improvements to MDP formalization for improved accuracy and efficiency.
-Improvements to RL algorithm to speed up the learned model.
-5. Updating presentation of figures.
+10. Improvements to RL algorithm to speed up the learned model.
+11. Updating presentation of figures.